Matheus-21800876/new-pw/README.md

 This project uses HTML, CSS, JavaScript and Python.

-A database was created using Django and the website was deployed using Heroku.
+A database was created using Django and the website was hosted using Heroku.

 Last deploy: https://pw-pro.herokuapp.com